A hook is an executable file that runs within a snap’s confined environment when a specific action occurs.

 configure: snap/hooks/configure

 By default, hooks run with no plugs.
-If a hook needs more privileges, it one can use the top-level hooks
+If a hook needs more privileges, it can use the top-level hooks

 attribute in snapcraft.yaml